 Stressed out?
-Your Dentist Can Tell
+Your dentist can tell

-With today's economic pressures, more and more signs of stress are showing up in the dentist's office.
+More and more signs of stress are showing up in the dentist's office.
 During routine dental examinations and cleanings, dentists are able to detect oral symptoms of stress, including orofacial pain, bruxism, temporomandibular disorders (TMD), mouth sores and gum disease.

-If you’re feeling tense or anxious, you should keep a watchful eye for signs of the following stress-related disorders:
+If you’re feeling tense or anxious, you should keep a watchful eye for signs of the following stress-related disorders.

 Bruxism is the technical term for grinding teeth and clenching jaws.
 Although it can be caused by sleep disorders, an abnormal bite or teeth that are missing or crooked, it can also be caused by stress and anxiety.
 Nervous tension, anger and frustration can cause people to start showing the signs of bruxism without even knowing it.